Dollar exchange rates stable in Baghdad, slightly higher in Erbil - Shafaq News

 Shafaq News / The US dollar exchange rate remained steady on Tuesday in Baghdad markets, and edged up slightly in Erbil, the capital of Kurdistan Region.

-Our correspondent reported that the dollar prices stayed unchanged at the opening of Baghdad's main Al-Kifah and Al-Harithiya exchanges, at 152,250 IQD per $100, the same as Monday's prices.
+Our correspondent reported that the dollar prices stayed unchanged at the opening of Baghdad's main Al-Kifah and Al-Harithiya exchanges, at 152,300 IQD per $100, the same as Wednesday's prices.